 There are many people in human history who have enacted an international impact in how society will change for the better.
 Dr. Martin Luther King Jr. was one man who changed history forever.
 He sacrificed his time and his life for social and racial justice.
 He believed in equality for all human life and he wanted economic justice too.
-We honor his contributions that were just and right.
+We honor his contributions that justly and rightfully helped humanity.
 He was born in Atlanta, Georgia in January 15, 1929.
 His father, grandfather, and great grandfather were preachers.
 His father was Martin Luther King Sr., who was stern and a person who wanted his children to express a steadfastness against injustice.
 His mother was Alberta Williams King.
 She believed in equality and instilled great values in her children too.
 His father opposed injustice and he was a well-known preacher in Atlanta’s Ebenezer Baptist Church.
 Dr. Martin Luther King’s middle class childhood was filled with experiences of accomplishments, joy, tragedy, and racism.
 He was forced to stand up in the bus (because of Jim Crow laws) after he was involved in the childhood academic competition (he said that the incident was the time when he felt the most angry in his life).
 He saw his father experiencing racism.
 He played sports and he was gifted with great intelligence.
 He graduated from Booker T. Washington high school at the age of 15 and he went to Morehouse College in September 20, 1944 in Atlanta.
 2 years later, he published a letter to the Atlanta Constitution that stated that black people “are entitled to the basic rights and opportunities of American citizens.”
 Dr. King decides to be a minister and delivered his first prepared sermon in the Ebenezer Baptist Church in Atlanta during the Summer of 1947.
 He was 18 years old.
 He was ordained and appointed assistant pastor at Ebenezer Baptist Church in Atlanta in February 25, 1948.
 He was naturally gifted to be a great orator.
 He received his Bachelor of Arts degree in sociology from Morehouse College in June 8, 1948.
 Later, Dr. Martin Luther King Jr. studied theology in Crozer Theological Seminary in Chester, Pennsylvania and in Boston.
 In these universities, he believed in Personalism and he questioned capitalism in his letters.
 He loved to synthesize information.

 Around this time, he met Coretta Scott King.
 Coretta Scott King was from Alabama.
 She was her own woman and a great singer.
 Coretta Scott King was a political activist who believed in peace, nuclear disarmament, and civil rights for decades.
 She wanted to be a singer and she at first wasn’t initially attracted to Dr. King until Dr. King shown his intellect about politics, civil rights, economics, etc. They both were very intelligent and they loved each other.
 Both of them married at the Scott home near Marion, Alabama in June 18, 1953.
 The Brown v.
 Board of Education decision in 1954 and the evil murder of Emmett Till in 1955 galvanized even more people in America to stand up and fight back against oppression in the Deep South and throughout the Earth.
 In 1954, he was a preacher in Dexter Avenue Baptist Church in Montgomery, Alabama.
 The Montgomery Bus Boycott came about and King was chosen as President of the Montgomery Improvement Association or the MIA.
 He was chosen since he was new to Montgomery and he wasn't tied up in the city's politics so strongly.
 Many men and women worked hard for the boycott to be successful.
 Claudette Colvin, Rosa Parks, Mary Louise Smith, Jo Ann Robinson, Ralph Abernathy, E.D.
 Nixon, and many other heroes stood up to make the boycott great too.
 Georgia Gilmore, midwife and cook in Montgomery, Alabama, was prominently involved in the 1955 citywide bus boycotts.
 She started her own home-based restaurant and established The Club From Nowhere, selling fresh baked goods and the proceeds went to the MIA (Montgomery Improvement Association).
 The club name allowed them to earn money for the movement without raising the suspicion of white officials and members of the Klan.
-His home was bombed and he received threatening phone calls (one such call in January 27, 1956 caused him to bow before his knees to pray to God.
+Dr. King's home was bombed and he received threatening phone calls (one such call in January 27, 1956 caused him to bow before his knees to pray to God.
 According to him, a voice told him to keep on going and that he or God will never forsake him never).
 The boycott ended by the Supreme Court decision ending segregated buses in Montgomery, Alabama.

 Dr. King was transformed into unconditionally supporting Gandhian nonviolence (as he once owned a gun in his home and he had armed bodyguards with him).
 He was influenced by black people, white liberal theologians, pacifists, Gandhi, and tons of other social activists who inspired him.
 Dr. Martin Luther King Jr. was a pacifist, a Baptist clergyman, and he criticized capitalism.
 He spoke positively about democratic socialism.
 By the late 1950’s, Dr. King traveled the country to speak in favor of civil rights.
 He traveled into Ghana (with his wife Coretta Scott King) to celebrate its independence from colonialism.
 He traveled with Coretta Scott King into India to study India and nonviolent philosophy.
 By the late 1950's, the SCLC or the Southern Christian Leadership Council was established in order to create voter registration, to fight poverty, to build education, to promote workers' rights, and to ultimately end Jim Crow.
 In February 18, 1957, Dr. Martin Luther King Jr. was featured on the cover of TIME's magazine.
 Dr. King's book "Stride Toward Freedom: The Montgomery Story" was published by September 17, 1957.